keboola/developers-docs/extend/docker/tutorial/index.md

 * TOC
 {:toc}

 Docker is a technology stack for running things in virtualized environments.
-In KBC, we use a limited set of Docker features.
+In Keboola Connection (KBC), we use a limited set of Docker features.
 Their description follows.
 For a full technical description of Docker, consult its [official documentation](https://docs.docker.com/).

 ## What Docker Is
 At first sight, Docker is similar to other virtualization technologies (such as VMware or VirtualBox).
-However, there are some [fundamental differences](https://docs.docker.com/engine/understanding-docker/).
-The main difference is that Docker runs only virtualized applications, not the entire OS.
+However, there are some [fundamental differences](https://docs.docker.com/engine/understanding-docker/), the main one being that Docker runs only virtualized applications, not the entire OS.

 Docker has **Docker Images** and **Docker Containers**.
 To create a Docker image, create a **Dockerfile**.
 Dockerfiles contain instructions on how the Docker image should be built, and this represents the environment (OS + modifications) in which an application runs.

-A Docker image contains everything that is required to run an application.
-An image usually has an **entrypoint**, which is a single command that is executed when the image is run.
+A Docker image contains everything required to run an application.
+It usually has an **entrypoint**, which is a single command executed when the image is run.

 When you run an image (start an application in it), a **Docker container** is created.
-The container is a sandbox isolated from the image itself and cannot make permanent changes to it; this is very important (and maybe somewhat surprising).
+The container is a sandbox isolated from the image itself and cannot make permanent changes to it.
+Maybe somewhat surprising, this is very important.
 When you run the image again (and create a new container), it won't be affected in any way by the previous container.
 The Docker image is therefore stateless and acts as a template.
 The state is stored only in the container.

 ## Docker Images